TeoVMP/SixthMassExtinction/README.md

 ### GLOBAL REPUTATION SYSTEM

-Eight geopolitical regions judge you differently.
+Seven geopolitical regions judge you differently.
 What gains allies in the Global South may lose support in Europe.

 **REGIONAL REPUTATION (BASE):**
 - Africa: +40